GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * ID Length: The length in bytes of the Channel ID field.

-* Channel ID: The channel ID for the channel that the client is requested to leave.
+* Channel ID: The channel ID for the channel that the client is instructed to leave.

-* MC_STATE Sequence Number: The most recent Client Channel State Sequence Number for this channel processed by the server when constructing this leave request.
+* MC_STATE Sequence Number: The most recent Client Channel State Sequence Number for this channel processed by the server when constructing this MC_LEAVE frame.
 A value of 0 indicates that no MC_STATE frames have been processed by the server.
-This value allows the client to ignore leave requests that are based on stale client channel state.
+This value allows the client to ignore MC_LEAVE frames that are based on stale client channel state.

 A client that receives an MC_LEAVE for a channel that it has already left, declined to join, or retired MUST ignore the frame.